Exhibition: Core Samples

 March 12 – June 30, 2026

-Core Samples: An exhibition curated by Samaa Elimam and Michael Osman
+Core Samples: An exhibition organized by Samaa Elimam and Michael Osman

 The second program in our AUD60 Celebration